“Toto, I’ve got a feeling we’re not in Kansas anymore” (Dorothy Gale, Wizard of Oz).

 As Sun Tzu, once said: ‘Do not repeat the tactics which have gained you one victory, but let your methods be regulated by the infinite variety of circumstances.’

-We just need to ensure we have a yellow brick road ready for Dorothy and Toto to follow, and Scarecrow, Tinman and the Cowardly Lion ready to guide.
+We just need to ensure we have a yellow brick road ready for Dorothy and Toto to follow, and a Scarecrow, Tinman, and Cowardly Lion, ready to support them in their journey.

 Share your thoughts